TSRohit99/Sylheti_Bloggers/README.md

    const apiPrefix = 'http://localhost:8081'
 ```

-## Cons
+## Learning Experience
-- Users have to wait after registration for login into their account until their accounts get approved by an admin.
-This apporach is introdcued from the eariler version as I am not using any traditional user auth and email verification.
+- Working on Sylheti Bloggers has been a valuable learning experience.
+It has helped me understand the importance of structured code practices and the impact they have on project scalability and maintainability also implementing the most secure User Authorization.
+I am committed to implementing best practices such as the MVC architecture and implementing secure user auth in my future projects.

 ## Author